ssyrota/learning-artifacts/distributed_systems/8_transactions.md

 TODO:
 - how to make distributed transaction - is it possible, if yes with which conditions?
 - what is the future of transactions or it's just exist and doesn't need improvements?

+## Distributed transactions

+When a transaction involves multiple database nodes, it may commit on some and fail on others.
+It's an *atomic commitment problem*.

+2PC involves new entity - coordinator or *transactions manager*.
+Nodes are *participants* of transaction.
+1. When application want to commit transaction coordinator sends *prepare* request  to each of the nodes.
+2.1 If all participants respond with "yes", coordinator sends *commit* request 2.2 If any participant responds with "no", coordinator sends *abort* request to all nodes

+Before the moment participant responds "yes" to prepare request it checks constraints/conflicts/flushes to disk, just ensures that if or when *commit* request would arrive, participant would make commit fast.
+However when coordinator fails, entire transaction may fail and state may become corrupted.

+There are need of making distributed heterogeneous transactions, for example to implement *exactly once semantics* in message brokers